Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Stage IB.
 The cancer has spread more than halfway through the myometrium.

 Stage II.
-The cancer has spread from the uterus to the connective tissue in the cervix.
+The cancer has spread from the endometrium to the connective tissue in the cervix.
 The cervix is the lower end of the uterus that connects to the vagina.
 It has not spread outside the uterus or to lymph nodes or distant parts of the body.

 Stage IIIB.
 The cancer has spread to the vagina or to the tissues surrounding the uterus called the parametrium.
 It has not spread to the lymph nodes or distant parts of the body.

 Stage IV.
-The cancer has spread beyond the pelvic area:
+The cancer has spread beyond the pelvic area.

 Stage IVA.
 The cancer has spread to the mucosa or inner lining of the rectum or bladder.
 It may also have spread to nearby lymph nodes, but not to distant parts of the body.